w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-## Items indicator
+## Items navigation
 {:.newex}

-Indicating the total number of carousel items and the active one helps users to orient themselves.
-Ideally each carousel item has a corresponding button that is styled to reflect the state of the carousel item.
-Providing these buttons within a list, adds meaning and semantics to the content, such as the number and order of the carousel items.
+Display a list of buttons that indicate which carousel item is currently displayed and allow users to switch to any carousel item.

-The list with buttons below is added to the carousel using JavaScript and then styled: The buttons are numbered matching the corresponding carousel items.
+In the example below, the list with buttons is added to the carousel using JavaScript and then styled: The buttons are numbered matching the corresponding carousel items.
 The button for the active carousel item is highlighted both visually and using hidden text.

 {::nomarkdown}
 <%= code_start %>